-B. Overcome barriers to accessing VR and supported employment services:
+2. b.
+Overcome barriers to accessing VR and supported employment services;

 OVR has taken steps to ensure equitable access to and participation in federally funded programs for all consumers and for agency staff regardless of race, color, national origin, sex, sexual orientation, gender identity or age.
-The agency takes into consideration the needs of staff in correlation to the service needs of individuals with disabilities in Kentucky, specifically for: a) Individuals with the most significant disabilities, including the need for supported employment services; and b) individuals with disabilities who are minorities and individuals with disabilities who have been unserved or underserved by the vocational rehabilitation program.
+The agency takes into consideration the needs of staff in correlation to the service needs of individuals with disabilities in Kentucky specifically for: Individuals with the most significant disabilities, including the need for supported employment services; and individuals with disabilities who are minorities and individuals with disabilities who have been unserved or underserved by the vocational rehabilitation program.
 We will comply with the provisions of the Americans with Disabilities Act (ADA) Public Law 101-336, and applicable federal regulations relating to prohibiting discrimination against otherwise qualified disabled individuals under any program or activity and adhere to the US Department of Labor Final Rule on Federal Executive Order 11246.

-OVR is committed to a policy of equal opportunity to all qualified applicants without regard to race, color, national origin, gender, age or disability.
+Office of Vocational Rehabilitation is committed to a policy of equal opportunity to all qualified applicants without regard to race, color, national origin, gender, age or disability.
 OVR encourages applications for employment from persons who are members of groups that have been traditionally underrepresented in the workplace such as members of racial or ethnic minority groups, women, and those with disabilities.
 There is an explicit commitment to assuring equal access for all communications through outreach, media contact of any form inclusive of social media, websites, online learning or flyers, and other announcements or correspondence under the project.

 OVR has an accessibility workgroup that focuses on ensuring all materials and electronic communications are accessible to VR participants.
 Information is provided to individuals participating in services in their preferred language.
 OVR is committed to assuring that all individuals with disabilities have equal access to participate in services using the provision of reasonable accommodations and assistive technology and other available auxiliary aids and services.
 In 2023, this workgroup developed an Accessible Information & Communication Technology policy and procedure for the agency that is currently under review by the Executive Leadership Team.
-It is the agency's goal that this policy and procedure for accessibility will be fully implemented by 2024.